fcurti/currencyConverter/README.rst

 Some use cases

-Convert 1 EUR in USD with today exchange rate
+Convert 1 EUR in USD with yesterday exchange rate

 http://localhost:8080/convert?amount=1